Skip to main content

 Use the calculator with intent

 The Cycling Power & FTP Zone Calculator takes your recent Functional Threshold Power (FTP) value and generates a detailed breakdown of your individual power training zones.
-These zones are crucial for targeting specific physiological adaptations during your rides, ensuring your training is efficient and aligned with your performance goals.
+These zones are important for targeting specific physiological adaptations during your rides, ensuring your training is efficient and aligned with your performance goals.

 This calculator is for any cyclist looking to improve performance, from recreational riders to competitive racers, triathletes, and coaches.
 It's particularly beneficial for those who train with a power meter and want to ensure their efforts align with specific physiological goals, such as building aerobic endurance, increasing sustained power, or enhancing anaerobic capacity.